 Estimate your mile time – 10:25 per mile

 Divide your total distance in half – 4 miles

 Multiply your half distance mileage with mile time – 10:25 x 4 = Approx. 41 Minutes

 Run the half time in one direction, immediately turn around and run back to finish the next half.

 If you’re running a loop, you won’t have to worry about it!
 Be aware of the streets you take and take a second to recognize and memorize buildings you pass.

 The mileage felt great!
-I could have kept running and so could have Meighan!
-We just wanted to stick to our training plan and not overdue it!
+I could have kept running, and so could have Meighan!
+We just wanted to stick to our training plan and not overdo it!
 We still had a lot of walking to do.
 If you are ever in Charleston and want a great running route, use the one posted above!
 You won’t regret it.
 But don’t do it in the summer!
 It tends to get a little too hot and humid downtown.

 The plan we used and created was amazing, and I can’t wait to share it with you!

 After showering off and checking out of the hotel, we walked down to 82 Queen for breakfast.